 Fine lines and wrinkles aren’t the only changes that show up as you age.
-If you’re in perimenopause or menopause, you may notice that your skin is drier, flakier, more irritated, or itchier from head to toe.
-Here’s why these changes are happening, what exacerbates this problem, and what you can do about it.
+If you’re going through the menopause transition, you may notice that dry skin and itchy skin are some of the latest pesky symptoms you may be dealing with.
+Here’s why these menopause skin changes are happening, what exacerbates them, and how you can treat these common symptoms.

 Menopause and dry, itchy skin often go hand-in-hand.
 One 2018 study found that 72% of women who have reached menopause said that menopause impacted their skin1: